PULSE OF VEGAS

 Scottish by birth, Gordon Ramsay was brought up in Stratford Avon, England.
 His dedication and natural talent led him to train with leading chefs Albert Roux and Marco Pierre White in London and Guy Savoy and Joël Robuchon in France.
 Now internationally renowned, Ramsay holds nine Michelin stars and has successful restaurants across the globe, including three restaurants in Las Vegas: Gordon Ramsay Steak at Paris, GR Pub and Grill at Caesars Palace and GR BurGR at Planet Hollywood.

 Restaurateur, author and “Diners, Drive-Ins and Dives” host Guy Fieri began his love affair with food at ten, selling soft pretzels from a three-wheeled cart he built with his father.
 He studied abroad in France, gaining an appreciation for international cuisine.
 In 1996, Fieri launched his culinary career with Johnny Garlics, based in Santa Rosa, CA. He has created a culinary empire as a TV host, chef of six acclaimed restaurants and author.
-Guy Fieri’s first Las Vegas restaurant will be at The Quad Resort & Casino.
+Guy Fieri’s first Las Vegas restaurant will be at The LINQ Hotel & Casino.

 Chef Guy Savoy grew up in Bourgoin-Jallieu in a culinary culture where exceptional seasonal ingredients were a part of everyday life.
 He worked at Michelin-starred restaurants in and around Paris before opening his own restaurant and winning his first Michelin star.
 Savoy also received the Legion d'Honneur and an entry into the Larousse Encyclopedia.
 In 2002, his French colleagues named him Chef of the Year.
 Restaurant Guy Savoy at Caesars Palace is the only place in America to experience his elegant cuisine.